Welcome to SoCal Voices Podcast!

 The Inland Empire “News Mirage”

 Is SoCal’s Inland Empire the land of the local news mirage?
-While news outlets cover the region, media observers say some elements of the IE’s local news coverage are a mirage, giving residents the illusion of vigorous local ...
+While news outlets cover the region, media observers say some elements of the IE’s local news coverage are a mirage, giving residents the illusion of vigorous local journalism when in fact, that coverage is absent.
+Thomas Corrigan is a communications professor at Cal State University San Bernardino and coordinator of the university’s Local Journalism Partnership Initiative.
+In this episode of SoCal Voices, Corrigan talks about his work ...

 Nov.
 14, 2024